kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/quick-start.md

 - useUpdateOne (and useUpdateMany)
 - useDeleteOne (and useDeleteMany)

 The methods ending with `Many` are special methods that can get, create, update or delete multiple resources in the same time.
-You can read more in our [Fetching multiple resources](/docs/data-service/fetching-multiple-resources)
+You can read more in our [Fetching multiple resources](/docs/data-service/fetching-multiple-resources) guide.

 ### Error handling